c-layer/contracts/tutorials/13-VotingWalkthrough.md

 You will get a bash prompt inside the container.
 All the instructions from this tutorial should then to be executed from this environment.

 ### Module installation
-Let's first make sure that all required modules are installed and compile all the contracts:
+Let's first make sure that all required modules are installed and let's compile all the contracts:
 ```
 bash-5.0$ yarn clean && yarn install && yarn compile
 ```